• Home

 Eric Martinez, Producer

-Mark Jones has been involved with theatre in Western North Carolina and Virginia for the last 35 years.
-Some of his favorite acting roles include: Buddy Holly in BUDDY: The Buddy Holly Story, Jack in Into the Woods, Thomas Weaver in The Story of My Life, John in john & jen, Corny Collins in Hairspray, Seymour in Little Shop of Horrors, Lurch in The Addams Family, Robert Anne in Nunsense, A-Men and the Tinman in The Wizard of Oz.
-Mark has also directed many productions, including: The Great American Trailer Park Musical, Seussical, Ghost: The Musical, Zombie Prom, Legally Blonde: The Musical, Little Shop of Horrors, Mamma Mia, Joseph and the Amazing Technicolor Dreamcoat, and Matilda.
+Mark has been involved with theatre in Western North Carolina and Virginia for the last 35 years.
+Some of his favorite acting roles include: Buddy Holly in BUDDY: The Buddy Holly Story, Jack in Into the Woods, Pete in Pete 'n' Keely, John in john & jen, Corny Collins in Hairspray, Seymour in Little Shop of Horrors, Lurch in The Addams Family, Robert Anne in Nunsense, A-Men and the Tinman in The Wizard of Oz.
+Mark has also directed many productions, including: The Great American Trailer Park Musical, Seussical, Ghost: The Musical, Zombie Prom, Legally Blonde: The Musical, Little Shop of Horrors, Mamma Mia, Joseph and the Amazing Technicolor Dreamcoat, Bright Star, We Will Rock You, Thrill Me, Xanadu, and Nevermore: The Imaginary Life and Mysterious Death of Edgar Allan Poe.

 Laura Fuller, Stage Manager